AVEVA/CONNECT-data-services-developer-docs/content/set-up/roles/roles-concept.md

 #### Tenant role profiles

 Some default tenant roles—Tenant Data Steward, Tenant Viewer, and Community Administrator—are assigned no permissions by default.
-Instead, these roles are intended to be customized for specialized user roles in within OSIsoft Cloud Services; you must assign these roles permissions for individual system resources to best suit your organization.
+Instead, these roles are intended to be customized for specialized user roles in within OCS; you must assign these roles permissions for individual system resources to best suit your organization.

 Recommended use of these roles includes: